Hahn-Schickard/STAG-Information-Model/docs/code_documentation/5_handling_exceptions.md

 ## Throwing Exceptions

-All **Technology Adapter Interface** implementations are expected to throw a [`std::runtime_error`](https://en.cppreference.com/w/cpp/error/runtime_error) or any of it's subclasses in case requested operation could not be carried out or to completely remove the `Device` instance by deregistering it.
+All **Technology Adapter Interface** implementations are expected to throw a [`std::runtime_error`](https://en.cppreference.com/w/cpp/error/runtime_error) or any of it's subclasses in case the requested operation could not be carried out or to completely remove the `Device` instance by deregistering it.

 ### To throw, to wait, or to deregister?